gravypod/GravyMod/README.txt

 	A: Yes!

 	Q: Is it easy to use?
-	A: If you have uses Minecraft_Server.jar before, its the same exact thing.
+	A: If you have used Minecraft_Server.jar before, its the same exact thing.

 How to setup workspace: